BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/2-intervals.md

 So, why do intervals have a psychological effect on us humans?
 Everything starts with a *natural phenomenon* which has been referred to as *the basic miracle of music*.
-After *unison* (an interval of 1:1), the *octave* (interval of 2:1) is the simplest interval in music.
+After *unison* (an interval of 1:1), the **octave** (interval of 2:1) is the simplest interval in music.
 An *octave* is the *interval* between one musical pitch and another double its frequency.
 The human's (as well as monkey's, rat's, and infant's) ear tends to hear both frequencies/notes as being essentially the same due to closely related harmonics.
+Remember that, two sine waves in a 2:1 frequency relation overlap half the time.
+But more importantly, they stay in phase thus they cause no **beating effect**.

-For this reason, pitches that are an *octave* apart are given the same key name in the *Western system of music notation*.
+Pitches that are an *octave* apart are given the same key name in the *Western system of music notation*.
+Keys causing a vibration with a fundamental frequency 440 Hz and 880 Hz are represented by the same note but they are one octave apart.
 We say they belong to the same *pitch class*.
 The number after the letter of a note indicates its octave.
 For example, F4 means F (the key) in octave 4, while C5 means a C in octave 5.
 F4 and F5 are in the same *pitch class* but have different pitches.

 Compare the sound of the following two pattern.
-Which melody sounds more harmonic and why?
+Which melody sounds more consonant and why?
 Can you hear the difference?

 ```isc